 The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author’s alone.

 The Chase Sapphire Reserve is currently my favorite credit card and for so many reasons.
-It offers a ton of travel perks and a generous earning structure, allowing me to redeem my Ultimate Rewards points at a minimum 1.5 cents per point.
+It offers a ton of travel perks and a generous earning structure, allowing me to redeem my Ultimate Rewards points at a minimum of 1.5 cents per point.
 Though to take advantage of the Chase Sapphire Reserve benefits, I recommend that you take the following actions!

 Things to do once you receive your Chase Sapphire Reserve card